TIGR-Republic/TIGR-Standard-Core/docs/Disclosure.md

 - **No VAM Services Provided:** The project does not currently provide custody, exchange, brokerage, or any other regulated VAM service.
 - **Transparent Proof of Concept:** Current blockchain entries represent a transparent Proof of Concept intended to demonstrate architectural integrity to future regulators and participants.

+**Regulatory note (Czech Republic):**
+The former Czech trade license No. 81 (“Provision of services related to virtual assets”) was abolished on February 15, 2025.
+As of the date of this disclosure, the national licensing process for MiCA‑compliant CASP authorization has not yet been opened by the Czech National Bank.
+Until TIGR obtains a CASP license, the project remains strictly in an internal Research & Development (R&D) mode.

 ## 4. Evidence and Auditability
 **Evidence Retention:** Transaction snapshots, address mappings, and internal accounting records documenting the on‑chain state and the internal nature of operations are retained and available for audit by authorized parties.
 **Address Mapping:** A concise internal mapping of key addresses (e.g., multisig accounts, founder wallet, test liquidity accounts) is maintained for compliance and verification.